bluz71/vim-moonfly-colors/README.md

 **xterm-256color** or **screen-256color** when used inside
 [tmux](https://tmux.github.io/).

-The terminal can now be configured with the following _moonfly_ colors:
+The terminal should be configured with the following _moonfly_ colors:

 | Type           | Category        | Value     | Color                                                       |
 |----------------|-----------------|-----------|-------------------------------------------------------------|